xaix1999/bitburner/README.md

 V1.4.0 compatible

 less8.js - 6.00 GB - Rewrite of gen_auto.js to use less than 8 GB for fresh new runs.
-It will pickup player owned servers as long as the name is similiar to the pserv.js for, or more exactly, starts with "s-".
+It will pickup player owned servers as long as the name is similiar to the pserv.js format, or more exactly, starts with "s-".

 gen_auto.js - 8.20 GB - Was recently updated to avoid a race condition with a player owned server suddenly not being available. // i will likely change the name to something better